-Pursuant to Article 40(1) of the REACH Regulation, ECHA has examined the following testing proposals submitted as part of the registration dossier in accordance with Articles 10(a)(ix) and 12(1)(e) thereof for Cashew (Anacardium occidentale) Nutshell Extract, Decarboxylated, List No. 941-216-3, submitted by the analogue substance Cashew (Anacardium occidentale) Nutshell Extract, Decarboxylated, Distilled (List No. 700-991-6):
+Pursuant to Article 40(1) of the REACH Regulation, ECHA has examined the following testing proposals submitted as part of the registration dossier in accordance with Articles 10(a)(ix) and 12(1)(d) thereof for Cashew (Anacardium occidentale) Nutshell Extract, Decarboxylated, Distillation Residue, List No 941-212-1, submitted (Registrant) using the analogue substance Cashew (Anacardium occidentale) Nutshell Extract, Decarboxylated, Distilled (List No 700-991-6):

-- Bioaccumulation aquatic/sediment (OECD 305); - Long-term toxicity to aquatic invertebrates (OECD 211); - Sediment toxicity (OECD 218);
+- Bioaccumulation aquatic/sediment (OECD 305); - Long-term toxicity to aquatic invertebrates (OECD 211); - Sediment toxicity (OECD 218); - 90-day oral toxicity study (OECD 408) in rats; - Two-generation reproductive toxicity (OECD 416); - Developmental toxicity /teratogenicity study (OECD 415).

-This decision is based on the registration dossier as submitted with submission number for the tonnage band of 1000 tonnes or more per year.
+This decision is based on the registration dossier as submitted with submission number for the tonnage band of 100 to 1000 tonnes per year.
 This decision does not take into account any updates after 21 July 2016, the date upon which ECHA notified its draft decision to the Competent Authorities of the Member States pursuant to Article 51(1) of the REACH Regulation.